canonical-ols/talisker/docs/statsd.rst

    # talk udp on port 1234 to host statsd, using a prefix of 'my.prefix'
    STATSD_DSN=udp://statsd:1234/my.prefix

-   # can also use / for prefix separators, the / coverted to .
+   # can also use / for prefix separators, the / converted to .
    STATSD_DSN=udp://statsd:1234/my/prefix

    # ipv6